Check out my previous blog for some context… This is part two.

 “The first morning, teams sort donated clothing and shoes.
 In the afternoon, people from the community come to our compound and the teams distribute the clothes & shoes.
 The second day, the teams create nutritional meal packets from food we ship in from the US.
 In the afternoon, people come to the compound to receive the meals.
 The third day, the teams distribute baby formula…”

-I stopped him there and asked if anyone could simply come to their facility and receive clothes, shoes, or food.
-Frank laughed and said, “Of course not.
+I stopped him there and asked if anyone could simply come to their facility and receive clothes, food, or baby formula.
+Frank laughed (a little too mockingly) and said, “Of course not.
 We work through the local church.
 If people need something, they go to their local church.
-The church notifies us, and our staff gives the person or family a ticket that they can exchange for an item of clothing, shoes, or a meal.
-They come to the compound with their ticket, give it to a team member and receive what they need.
-We do the same thing with baby formula, by the way…”
+The church gives them a voucher, and then they come to the compound to redeem the voucher for stuff they need.”

 At that point, I interrupted and asked if I could ask a clarifying question.
-Before I did, I tried to soften the blow by confessing that I’m known for being a direct guy.
+Before I did, I tried to soften the blow by confessing that I’m known for being direct; some might say radically honest.
 I explained that people usually say something like, “That’s OK, Kurt.
 Feel free to be direct.”
 Until I am.

-I asked Frank the following question….
+Anyway, I asked Frank the following question….
 “You talk about the transformation that occurs within US teams because of their visit.
-It seems that this transformation comes at the expense of the people you serve.
+It seems that this transformation comes at a cost to the people you serve.
 At what point does your organization recognize that the cost to the people you serve outweighs the benefit of the transformation to the US team members?”

 “What do you mean?”
 He asked.

 Frank missed my point.
-He was quick to point out that the clothing, meals, etc. didn’t cost the people anything.
-Everything was free.
+He was quick to point out that the clothing, food, and baby formula didn’t cost the poor anything.
+It was all free.

 “I understand,” I said.
 “But this supposed ‘transformation’ comes at the expense of the poor.
 You’re doing more to perpetuate the problem than solve it.
 And, equally as bad, you’re illustrating a broken and unhealthy model to the US teams.
-Your visitors think that this is an effective way to address poverty and it perpetuates their broken perspective.”
+Your visitors think that this is an effective way to address poverty and it perpetuates their broken perspective.
+In my view, you’re turning the people you serve into beggars.”

 The point is this… I’m guessing that Frank’s organization has read all the books – When Helping Hurts, Toxic Charity, etc. – and would probably say that they agree.
-They quote principals like involving local leaders, working through the local church, not pushing our ideas on the people we serve, etc. But yet, in practice those principals go by the wayside.
-Why is that?
+They quote principals like involving local leaders, working through the local church, not pushing our ideas on the people we serve, etc. Yet, in practice those principals go by the wayside.

 I’ll tell you when… and I can only speak to the faith-based community here.
 When we begin to think differently about our perspectives of the people we serve.
-We’ll stop when we start seeing the poor as the solution, not a set of problems to be fixed.
-We’ll stop when we, once and for all, separate what we give and how we give it from our desire to feel good about ourselves.
+We’ll stop when we stop seeing the poor as a set of problems to be solved and start seeing them as the solution to their poverty problem.
+We’ll stop when, once and for all, we separate what we give and how we give it from our need to feel good about ourselves.

 Kurt Kandler is the founder and Executive Director of The 410 Bridge.
 He is passionate not only about breaking the cycle of poverty in communities where The 410 Bridge works, but but also for changing the paradigm of mission for the Western church and how it engages the poor.